 For some babies, teething causes minor discomfort, but for others, it can be much more painful.
 Your baby might be irritable, have swollen gums, sleeping problems, and difficulty eating.
 Believe me, it’s not fun to see your teething baby in pain!

 That’s why I put together this list of teething hacks to help comfort your baby.
-With these tips, you can help to soothe your baby’s sore gums, and maybe even catch some longer stretches of sleep while you await that little tooth’s appearance.
+With these tips, you can help soothe your baby’s sore gums and maybe even catch some longer stretches of sleep while you await that little tooth’s appearance.

 When Do Babies Start Teething?